bryanl1/bugfixhound/README.md

 ## Notes
 Angular framework and tools are used as the frontend, using the Angular CLI, it is built, and then served statically by the FastAPI backend.
 There might be some conflicts/issues for the time being
 Otherwise, from the root directory, use 'ng serve' to begin serving the angular pages, and 'uvicorn main:app' to run the server/backend, which might them on separate ports.
 But it works, though not pretty.
+Call angular build and dependency downloads by the following, then serve:
+  'npm install'

 ## Requirements
 (note that on windows, you'll have to prefix with 'py -m' before using python modules)